 An EMS machine works more like exercise because it stimulates the muscles themselves instead of the nerves.
-If you are dealing with atrophied muscles, then you’ll need an EMS machine rather than a TENS machine.
+If you are dealing with atrophied muscles, you would use an EMS machine rather than a TENS machine.

 At the same time, you can’t completely replace your traditional exercise routine with an EMS machine; it’s best when you use it alongside a good physical program.
 You can purchase an EMS machine to use at home, but you’ll often see them at the physical therapist or chiropractor’s office.

-What are the main differences between each device?
+What are the main differences between these devices?

-Both devices will give your body electronic stimulation via pads that you place on your body.
+Both devices provide electronic stimulation via contact pads that you place on your body.
 Additionally, both devices are controlled digitally by a microcontroller.
-However, the end goal of the electronic stimulation is vastly different for a TENS machine versus an EMS machine.
+However, the end goals of the electronic stimulation are vastly different.

-A TENS machine is designed for pain management, which it accomplishes through current pulses in a small range.
-By contrast, an EMS machine stimulates the muscles to contract.
+A TENS machine is designed for pain management, and it accomplishes this through current pulses in a small range.
+By contrast, an EMS machine stimulates muscles to contract.
 EMS machines will help retrain muscles beyond just pain management.
 They use cycles encouraging contraction and relaxation of varying intensities.

 As this description suggests, the main difference between a TENS machine and an EMS machine is that the former is for nerve stimulation while the latter is for muscle stimulation.
-You will get immediate pain relief from a TENS machine although it may not last long once you’re done using it while an EMS machine is used for long-term treatment.
+You will get immediate pain relief from a TENS machine although it may not last long once you’re done using it.
+An EMS machine, on the other hand, is used for long-term treatment.

 Which device should runners use?